Thoseyearsbrian/Aegis/SurgeAegis/Docs/en-US/README.md

 - Botnets, remote access Trojans, and malware C2 channels
 - Ad tracking, behavior analytics, and listening CDNs

 It supports **Surge**, **Clash**, **QuantumultX**, **OpenWrt**, and other platforms, and works on iOS, macOS, Windows, Android, and router environments.
-Rules follow a unified structure with professional annotations, making them readable, auditable, and easy to integrate.You can also optionally enable the advanced module CA_Block.list, which blocks high-risk root CA validation behaviors to further strengthen protection against man-in-the-middle (MITM) attacks.
+Rules follow a unified structure with professional annotations, making them readable, auditable, and easy to integrate.You can optionally enable the advanced module CA_Block.list, which blocks high-risk root CA validation behaviors to further strengthen protection against man-in-the-middle (MITM) attacks.

 ## **Philosophy**

-Aegis adheres to technical neutrality, information transparency, and complete independence.I firmly believe every individual has the right to understand and control their network traffic.Therefore, Aegis does **not** accept any form of commercial investment or capital control.
+Aegis adheres to technical neutrality, information transparency, and complete independence.
+I firmly believe every individual has the right to understand and control their network traffic.
+Therefore, Aegis does **not** accept any form of commercial investment or capital control.
 To ensure purity, trust, and security, all configurations are handcrafted and audited by me, with complete annotations to guarantee every rule is transparent, verifiable, and pollution-free.

 ## **Auto Update**